 In my appraising my childhood and early adolescent experience, I would say that I experienced a fair amount of self-consciousness about my physical appearance, comparable to what an average teenager would endure.
-That is, neither an obsessively morose, nor an unduly vain, self-impression, but rather one that fell squarely in the center of a standard “bell curve.”
+That is, neither an obsessively morose, nor an unduly vain, self-impression, but rather one that fell squarely in the center of a standard bell curve.
 Nor was I the object of school-buying and the like, but rather saw myself as a “floater” who generally got along well with everyone, despite being quite reserved and shy.
 I was involved in several sports, including tennis and basketball, which enabled me to blend in rather well.
-I also found comfort in befriending a few “popular” classmates under whose wing, along with my older brother’s friends, I was protected.
+I also found comfort in befriending a few popular classmates under whose wing, along with my older brother’s friends, I was protected.
 Moreover, despite being an ethnic minority at a predominately all-white school, the young kids in my hometown were, and still are, remarkably tolerant and welcoming people, and I scarcely remember being subjected to any kind of race-based harassment.
-Although I was not particularly desired by girls, they were generally very kind and pleasant to me, if only because I was such a harmless fellow—a “non-threat,” as they say.
+Although I was not particularly desired by girls, they were generally kind and pleasant to me, if only because I was such a harmless fellow—a “non-threat,” as they say.

-Setting myself aside, I often find that when appraising someone’s physical appearance, those who possess slight facial anomalies, that is, deviations from a “textbook” definition of beauty, are often the most beautiful of all, in my eyes.
+Setting myself aside, I often find that when appraising someone’s physical appearance, those who possess slight facial anomalies, that is, deviations from a “textbook” definition of beauty, are often the most beautiful of all.
 The Prophet Muhammad, peace be upon him, is described in the authentic traditions as a man of stunning physical beauty.
 He too was described as having a slightly arched nose that is common to Semitic cultures.
 I came to believe that it represented something beautiful.
 Notwithstanding a dose of vanity that is, in my mind, innate to all human beings, today I have developed a sufficient degree of confidence by which I no longer give undue thought to my appearance and, as my mother and friends are wont to remind me, arguably suffer more from excessive self-adoration than its opposite.

 That would be my personal story, but would still leave unanswered the question, why did I become so preoccupied with the idea of physical beauty, especially given my unremarkable childhood?
 I believe my reserved nature as well as my father’s example had something to do with it.

 Due to my innate shyness, I did not talk a lot and would spend considerable time observing others and how their behavior would alter given a change in circumstance.
-I would often ask myself, why is this person so kind when we’re speaking one-to-one, but suddenly seems to acquire an almost unrecognizable personality when placed in a group setting?
+I would often ask myself, why is this person so kind when we’re speaking one-on-one, but suddenly seems to acquire an almost unrecognizable personality when placed in a group setting?
 In A Brothers Karamazov, Dostoevsky wrote, “schoolchildren are a merciless group; standing alone, they are God’s angels, but together, especially in school, they are the worst demons.”
 I found this was especially true if an attractive girl was in the classroom.
 In an effort to distinguish oneself from the herd, I noted that other boys would expend great effort to present themselves as witty, charming, and desirable, no matter how badly they lacked in all departments.
 Their efforts would not be so contemptible, I thought, were it not for the fact that their attempts at endearment were characterized by backbiting, lying, putting others down, and indeed using any artifice at their disposal to “win” the girl over.
 These young charlatans appeared to apply the maxim, “all is fair in love and war,” which seemed to me absurd on its face, with a vulgar kind of literalism.
 I sometimes wondered who I despised more: the boys who sought to win the girls’ affection through their extreme acts of charlantry, or the girls who encouraged such behavior by delighting in the attention they were receiving, sometimes to the point of inciting physical confrontation.
 I’m still agnostic on this question.